 Under all three laws, state educational agencies (SEAs) must award at least 90.0 percent of the funding to local educational agencies (LEAs).
 The Kansas State Department of Education (KSDE) is the SEA, and unified school districts (USDs) are LEAs in Kansas.
 This 90.0 percent is also awarded using the Title I formula from the previous year.
-ESSER I was awarded to USDs based on the FY 2019 Title I formula, but ESSER II and ESSER III will be awarded using the FY 2020 Title I formula.
-With this change, USDs may not receive the same percentage of ESSER Funds under ESSER II and ESSER III as received under ESSER I, or USDs may receive a greater percentage.
-SEAs may reserve 0.5 percent for administrative costs.
-The remaining funding may be reserved for state emergency grants.
+ESSER I was awarded to USDs based on the FY 2019 Title I formula, but ESSER II and ESSER III were awarded using the FY 2020 Title I formula.
+With this change, USDs may have received a different percentage of ESSER Funds under ESSER II and ESSER III compared to ESSER I Funds.
+The laws also allowed KSDE to reserve up to 0.5 percent of the appropriated funding for administrative costs.
+Any remaining funding could have been reserved for state emergency grants.

-The table below provides the estimated total dollar amounts for each of these three funding sources in ESSER I, ESSER II, and ESSER III.
+The table below provides the total dollar amounts for each of these three funding sources in ESSER I, ESSER II, and ESSER III.

-CARES Act (ESSER I) CRRSAA (ESSER II) ARF PA (ESSER I II) USDs State Grants Admin USDs State Grants Admin USDs State Grants Admin 76,076,155 8,030,261 422,645 332,846,815 35,133,830 1,849,149 748,053,499 80,261,204 2,855,853
+CARES Act (ESSE R I), \$ CRRSAA (ESSER II), \$ ARP A (ESSER III ), \$ USDs State Grants Admin USDs State Grants Admin USDs State Grants Admin 76,076,155 8,030,261 422,645 332,846,815 35,133,830 1,849,149 748,053,499 80,261,204 2,855,853

-In ARPA, Congress further dictated certain percentages of this funding be allocated to implement evidence-based programs that meet the academic, social, and emotional needs of students, and target the disproportionate impact of COVID-19 on certain student populations, including at-risk students, students with disabilities, English-language learners, students experiencing homelessness, and students in foster care.
+In ARPA, Congress further dictated certain percentages of this funding to be allocated to implement evidence-based programs that meet the academic, social, and emotional needs of students, and target the disproportionate impact of COVID-19 on certain student populations, including at-risk students, students with disabilities, English-language learners, students experiencing homelessness, and students in foster care.

 Prior versions of this memorandum, and the corresponding spreadsheet, include the original allocation to Kansas of \$830.6 million.
-KSDE received an additional \$585,373 to correct a Title I calculation, resulting in a total allocation of \$831.2 million and increased funding for USDs and the state emergency grants.
+The Kansas State Department of Education (KSDE) received an additional \$585,373 to correct a Title I calculation, resulting in a total allocation of \$831.2 million and increased funding for USDs and the state emergency grants.
 KSDE also decreased the administration funding from \$4.2 million, the maximum amount allowable.